-Table 1 on page 7 compares tax rates, personal exemption amounts, and deduction amounts for the District, Maryland, and Virginia as of January 1, 2020.
+Table 1 in Part I of this report compares tax rates, personal exemption amounts, and deduction amounts for the District, Maryland, and Virginia as of January 1, 2021.

 INCOME TAXES

 UNINCORPORATED BUSINESS FRANCHISE

 The District's franchise tax on unincorporated businesses is imposed on enterprises with gross income over \$12,000.
 The franchise tax has been reduced from 9.2 percent on January 1, 2016 to 8.25 percent for tax year 2018 and thereafter.
 The minimum tax payable is \$250 if gross receipts are less than \$1 million.
 If District gross receipts are greater than \$1 million, the minimum tax payable is \$1,000.
 The tax is payable by the person or persons jointly or severally conducting the unincorporated business.